-Best Long USB-C Cables
+Best Long USB-C Cables 2022

 WiRoTech Blue USB-C to USB-C Fast Charging Cable (6ft or 10ft)

-These cables are available in 19 color combinations and 3 length configurations, meaning that you can get everyone the size and shade they want.
-I'm partial to Blue, but the Green and Hot Pink, but it's hard to go wrong with any of them — except maybe the Purple and Light Green.
+These cables are available in 19 color combinations and three length configurations, meaning that you can get everyone the size and shade they want.
+I'm partial to Blue, and the Green and Hot Pink, but it's hard to go wrong with any of them — except maybe the Purple and Light Green.

-If you want something made right, you go to the best, and ZAP Cables makes some of the best-quality, best-looking USB cables I've seen in some time.
-Being able to choose all the colors you want, from the cord color, heatshrink, and even the options of doublesheeting or coiling the cable means you get a cable that's durable and cool AF.
+Long USB-C cables that come with a carrying wrap like the Anker Powerline+ are ideal for travel, but when you're looking for a long cable to snake from the wall plug to your bed, you'll want the rugged reliability of Uni's Type-C Charging Cable, which also has the benefit of coming in a 15-foot option if you need the absolute longest cable you can without giving up charging speeds.

-I've been biding my time with off-the-shelf cables like the Anker Powerline+ and Moshi Integra, but now that I've got a good collection of USB-C hubs and Power Delivery chargers, I'm going to agonize over my color choices and get me a custom ZAP Cable that I can show of when charging at Walt Disney World.
+You should note I'm focusing on charging speed of data transfer speeds here, and that's because if you need a USB 3.1 Gen 2 cable (aka a 10Gbps cable), you're going to be hard-pressed to find a cable longer than 3 feet that is affordable and reliable.
+Most long USB-C cables focus on charging speed more than data speeds because long cables tend to be used for — you guessed it — charging, but give it a little time and we'll start seeing more high data speed cables instead of just high charging speed cables in the 6-12 foot range.

-USB-C to USB-A
+USB-C to USB-A cables

 Anker Powerline+ USB-C to USB-A Cable (10ft)